arturmpinho/Dusty-Lantern/README.md

 ### **User Goals and Stories**
 #### **Goals**

-* The homepage must be clear, intuitive and self-explanatory about the purpose of the marketplace
+* The homepage must be clear, intuitive and self-explanatory about the purpose of the website
-* The marketplace must be attractive and entice user to participate in the auctions
+* The platform must be attractive and entice users to participate in the auctions
 * The entire website must be fully responsive on every device
-* The website must give the user the ability to bid/sell second-hand articles
+* The website must give the user the ability to bid on second-hand articles
-* The marketplace must display auctions categorised
+* The platform must display auctions categorised

 #### **Stories**
-User stories are divided into buyer/seller as the user will have the option to choose which status he wants to interact with the platform with.

-Therefore,

-As a **buyer**:
+As a user:

 1. I want to see second-hand articles of my interest
 1. I want to place bids on auctions of my interest
-1. I want to have a a good overview of the most popular auctions
+1. I want to have a a good overview of the ongoing auctions
-1. I want to add to a watchlist the auctions I want to follow/participate
-1. I want to have a full overview of how much I will pay for the won auction
+1. I want to have a full overview of how much I will pay for the won auction in the checkout
-1. I want to see my outstanding open balance
+1. I want to see my outstanding auctions
 1. I want to see when the auctions will start
 1. I want to see how long until the auction closes
 1. I want to see my history of won auctions

-As a **seller**:
+As a site owner:

-1. I want to add items to auctions
+1. I want to add products to auctions
-1. I want to delete auctions created if these did not start or up to 24hrs before auction starting date & time
-1. I want to edit auctions created if these did not start or up to 24hrs before auction starting date & time
+1. I want to delete/edit auctions created
-1. I want to see my outstanding receivables
 1. I want to follow my auctions bids live
-1. I want to have an overview of my items sold
+1. I want to have an overview of the items sold
 1. I want to receive my payments via a secure platform

 [[Back to top]](#table-of-contents)